-This masterpiece by Raffaello Santi, also known as the Madonna di San Sisto, is kept in the Old Masters Picture Gallery in Dresden.
+This masterpiece, one of the most famous paintings by Raffaello Santi, also known as the Madonna di San Sisto, is kept in the Old Masters Picture Gallery in Dresden.
 The painting has a little secret: the background, which looks like clouds from a distance, upon close examination is the heads of angels.
 And the two angels depicted in the picture below have become the motif of numerous postcards and posters.

-Liberty Leading the People is a painting by Eugene Delacroix, kept at the Louvre Museum in Paris.
+Liberty Leading the People by Eugene Delacroix, as the best art of all time, kept at the Louvre Museum in Paris.
 Delacroix created a painting based on the July Revolution of 1830 in France.
 In a letter to his brother on October 12, 1830, Delacroix wrote: "If I did not fight for the Motherland, then at least I will paint for it."
 The partially nude woman leading the people symbolizes the dedication of the French people who fought for liberal ideas.

 This masterpiece, a world classic long ago, is kept in the Hermitage in St. Petersburg.
 The present name of the painting comes from the name of Count Litta, the owner of this painting and the family art gallery in Milan.
 There is a hypothesis that the figure of the baby was not painted by Leonardo da Vinci, but belongs to the brush of one of his students.
 This is evidenced by the unusual baby pose, which is different from da Vinci's artistic style.

 This painting, by Dutch artist Pieter Bruegel, is now housed in the Royal Museums of Fine Arts of Belgium, Brussels.
 The genius of the author makes it possible to express a strong social theme by showing it in a fairly simple way.
-Like many other great artists and their paintings, through the image of the defeated Icarus, Bregel also uses the theme of the fate and futility of human attempts to reach God.
+Like many other great and famous art pieces, through the image of the defeated Icarus, Bregel also uses the theme of the fate and futility of human attempts to reach God.

 Painted by Raphael during his early Roman period, The School of Athens depicts famous Greek philosophers such as Plato, Aristotle, Euclid, Socrates, Pythagoras and others.
 The main mystery of this fresco is hidden in the fact that many philosophers are depicted as contemporaries of Raphael: Plato as Leonardo da Vinci, Heraclitus as Michelangelo, Euclid as Bramante.
 This ingenious artwork of Raphael adorns the Apostolic Palace, Vatican City.